Interjections in English with Examples and Meanings

 Examples: Aha!
 Eureka!

-Example Sentence: Aha!
-Now I get the answer.
+Example: Aha!
+Now I get it!

 14. Interjections for Relief